X

 Making a plan, and adapting it to meet your changing circumstances, will ensure you don’t miss out on valuable tax allowances.
 There are so many nuances and complexities when putting any financial plan in place, let alone an inheritance one that links up and co-ordinates with every area of your finances.
 The process also sends you through a roller coast of emotions and sometimes you just need someone impartial to ask the questions you dont know to ask, in an empathetic way.

-IHT is a complex subject, chartered financial planners train for years to acquire the knowledge needed to successfully plan for these complex areas.
+Planning inheritance is a complex subject, chartered financial planners train for years to acquire the knowledge needed to successfully plan for these complex areas.
 If you are finding it difficult or you would prefer to spend your time on family, hobbies or work, it can be easy to put off planning for death to another day.
 The repercussions of this are huge for the people inheriting your wealth, the administration can create additional stress and money is often known to tear families apart.
 As well as being able to offer that expert financial advice, which could prevent them from paying more tax than they need to, Unividual have successfully bought families together when estate planning.
 Whilst having a degree of discretion, this gives everyone an understanding of what will occur when a family member dies.
 Together you and your adviser can ensure your estate goes to those you really want it to in a stress-free, well organised manner.

 Contact our expert inheritance advisers

-Editor: Cherie-Anne Baxter
+Author & Editor: Cherie-Anne Baxter-Blyth

-Publish Date: 16/09/2021
+Publish Date: 16th September 2021

 The value of pensions and investments can fall as well as rise.
 You may get back less than you invested.